Tokenpocket

 Conclusion

-Because it is a mobile wallet from a Chinese developer, I avoid loading my primary Eos account and keep a secondary account for anything that feels risky.
-Day to day, TokenPocket’s protection is mostly about local controls (password/app lock) and how well you handle backups and device security; it feels like a hot wallet, not a deep-cold storage solution.
-I also have not seen a public third-party audit or security certification that would make me treat it as “battle-tested” in the way I would treat a mature open review process.
+Because it is a mobile wallet from a Chinese developer, I keep my primary EOS account separate and use a secondary account for interactions that feel riskier.
+Day to day, TokenPocket’s protection is mainly about local controls (password/app lock) and how well you manage backups and device security; it fits the hot-wallet role, not deep-cold storage.
+I also have not seen a public third-party audit or security certification that would make me treat it as “battle-tested” in the way I would expect from a mature, consistently transparent review process.

-That said, I genuinely like it for interacting with DApps, and it is far smoother than Scatter Mobile.
-If the catalog filled out a bit more, this would likely be my only mobile wallet.
-In practice, a setup like this could even replace a pc for most everyday tasks.
+That said, it is genuinely useful for interacting with DApps, and it is far smoother than Scatter Mobile based on this week of use.
+If the DApp catalog filled out a bit more, it could become my only mobile wallet.
+For many everyday tasks, a setup like this may also replace a PC—provided you stay disciplined about networks, memo/tag details, and what you sign.